freesoftwarefactory/aws-launchpad/README.md

 	# will execute your local lambda function (the 'event' is parsed)
 	./execute
 ```

+Local Http Server:

+A local server is provided to you in order to serve your lambda functions
+locally, please read more about it (see: Local Server).

 ## How do i create (or update) my remote lambda function ?